Saturday, June 28, 2014

 Kool & the Gang’s fourth studio album Wild and Peaceful (1973) was the band’s big breakthrough LP.
 Prior to the album’s release, the talented R&B/ funk/jazz outfit had been putting out great music for several years and had already built a substantial following among black record buyers.
 But Wild and Peaceful helped the band significantly expand their pop fan base with the crossover hits “Hollywood Swinging,” “Jungle Boogie” and “Funky Stuff.”
 The album is a sterling collection of R&B, funk and jazz tracks and is now regarded as a classic.

 Things get mellow on the jazzy title track “Wild and Peaceful.”
 The band displays its deep jazz roots on this smooth, majestic instrumental.
-The track got a lot of play on jazz stations, and it still does.
+The track got a lot of play on jazz stations, and it still does today.
 It’s a great cut to just kick back and chill to.

-“Heaven at Once” is another message song in which Kool has a conversation with his little brother, Rory, about bringing more positivity into the world and what they can do to make the world a better place to live.
+“Heaven at Once” is another strong message song.
+On this one, Kool has a conversation with his little brother, Rory, about bringing more positivity into the world and what they can do to make the world a better place to live.
 It’s a bit corny and heavy-handed, but the music is on-point, with a soothing, jazz-tinged groove.

 All the tracks on Wild and Peaceful were penned collectively by the band members, with some having more input than others on certain songs.
 The album went gold (500,000 copies sold) and peaked at #3 on the R&B charts and #33 on the pop charts.